What Is a Formulary and How Does It Affect Your Drug Coverage?

 WHAT HAPPENS WHEN A DRUG IS NOT ON THE FORMULARY?

-A non-formulary drug is not automatically denied at the pharmacy.
-The insurer may process the claim at the plan's highest cost-sharing tier, or the drug may require an approved formulary exception before the plan contributes to the cost.
-Until an exception is granted or a formulary alternative is filled, the member typically pays the full retail price out of pocket.
+A non-formulary drug isn't automatically denied at the pharmacy.
+The insurer may process the claim at the plan's highest cost-sharing tier, or the drug may require an approved formulary exception before the plan contributes anything.
+Without an approved exception or a formulary alternative, you pay the full retail price out of pocket.

 What Is a Formulary Exception and How Do You Request One?

-A formulary exception applies when a listed formulary drug in the same therapeutic class is contraindicated, has caused adverse effects, or has proven ineffective for a specific patient.
+A formulary exception applies when every listed drug in the same therapeutic class is contraindicated, has caused adverse effects or has proven ineffective for that patient.
 The process requires documented clinical justification from the prescribing physician.
-A successful exception results in the non-formulary drug being covered at a formulary tier's cost-sharing rate rather than the full retail price.
+An approved exception means the non-formulary drug is covered at a formulary tier's cost-sharing rate rather than the full retail price.

 1. 1